silentorb/marloth-story/books/fairytale/part1.md

 "Yes, thank you." said James

-"My pleasure!" said the toymaker, and then, just as the children were stepping outside, "Oh, and James, I wasn't joking about what that book can do.
+"My pleasure!" said the toymaker, and then, just as the children were stepping outside, "Oh, and James, I wasn't exaggerating about that book.
 Be careful what you write."

 As the children stepped into the street, the door closed behind them and the toyshop suddenly dimmed.
 Now the city was far more quiet than it had